DanielCoder12/fs-journal/notes/03-html.md

 role="" will make things act like other things
 example: role="button" on a p tag will make that text act like a button

+<br></br> break tags will break paragraphs up into multiple paragraphs for you

+input with type date will give you a date picker you can add min and max dates to this use onchange instead of onclick for date pickers